SOCIAL NEUROSCIENCE LAB

 Exploring Motivated Cognition in Mind, Brain, & Behavior

-Lab Director: Brent Hughes, Ph.D.
+Lab Director: Brent Hughes

 WHAT DO WE INVESTIGATE?